 Interest on the first series of the tenth issue accrues at the rate of 118.33% of the CDI rate per annum and is payable semi-annually.
 The first series of the tenth issue matures on October 1, 2006.
 Interest on the second series accrues at a rate of 13.25% per annum, payable annually, and the principal amount is adjusted for inflation on each payment date using the IGP-M. The second series matures on October 1, 2006.

-The initial interest rates described above in respect of both series of debentures will be in effect until October 1, 2004, when our board of directors will establish new interest rates for the period commencing on October 1, 2004 through the final maturity date thereof.
-We must redeem in full the debentures of any holders who do not accept the new interest rates established by our board of directors.
+The initial interest rates described above will be in effect until October 1, 2004.
+On September 8, 2004, our board of directors adopted the following interest rates for the period commencing on October 1, 2004 through the final maturity date of these debentures: